FIELD OF STUDY

 • “Woodworking,” Chapter 17 of the Oxford Handbook of Engineering and Technology in the Classical World ed.
 J. Oleson (Oxford 2007).

 • “Materials,” co-authored with Lynn Lancaster of Ohio University; The Blackwell Companion to Roman Architecture ed.
-R. Ulrich and Q. Quenemoen (forthcoming).
+R. Ulrich and Q. Quenemoen (2013).

 • “The Architecture of Insulae and Horrea,” Chapter in The Blackwell Companion to Roman Architecture ed.
-R. Ulrich and Q. Quenemoen (forthcoming).
+R. Ulrich and Q. Quenemoen (2013).

 • “The Appiades Fountain in the Forum of Caesar in Rome,” Römische Mitteilungen 96 (1986) pp 309-323.